Creevykeel Court Tomb: Excavations in 1935

 The Creevykeel Court Tomb was excavated from 25 July to 4 September in 1935 by the fourth Harvard Archaeological Mission, an American collaboration with the Irish Free State Government, which were the first modern scientific excavations to take place in Ireland.
-The director of the excavation was Hugh O'Neill Hencken, the Curator of European Archaeology at the Peabody Museum in Harvard.
+The director of the excavation was Hugh Hencken, the Curator of European Archaeology at the Peabody Museum in Harvard.
 Twenty-seven workers were involved in the dig, many being local labourers hired under an innovative State employment scheme.

 The cairn material was removed entirely, leaving the large megalithic boulders in their original positions.
 The cairn was replaced again after the excavation had been completed.
 The excavators found that the large structural chunks of sandstone were resting on the old ground surface, rather than being placed in sockets.
 In many cases the stones had sunk into the soil.

 A section of cobbled and paved surface dating to the neolithic was found to cover the western end of the court.
 A large, shallow pit, 25cm deep and filled with sand was found under the cobbles.
 Evidence of three fires was uncovered within the western end of the court area, beneath the cobbles.

 The entrance to the double chamber is flanked by four huge megalithic orthostats, averaging two meters in height.
 The chamber is accessed by an opening 80 cm wide, flanked by two massive flat slabs.
 The chamber is nine meters long and three meters wide, divided by a pair of orthostats.
 Hencken termed the outer chamber C1 and the inner chamber C2.

 The huge lintel was found lying within the chamber and had to be moved to allow excavation.
 Within the chamber, a polished stone axe was discovered buried between the twin orthostats dividing the chamber.
 Three pits within the chamber contained small amounts of cremated bone, which Hencken thought must be symbolic deposits."In small pits in the megalithic stratum were also four cremated burials.
 This term must be qualified, however, for though they seemed undisturbed, none consisted of more than a very few tiny chips of bone.
 These were so small and burned that it was impossible even to say that they were human."